-When the local anaesthetic is injected it will sting for a moment but the stinging will wear off leaving the area of skin numb.
-After this the procedure should not be painful.
-However, if you feel discomfort a nurse who will be with you will be able to arrange for further anaesthetic or sedation, if it is required.
+When the local anaesthetic is injected it will sting for a moment but the stinging will wear off, leaving the area of skin numb.
+After this, the procedure should not be painful.
+However, if you feel discomfort there will be a nurse with you who will be able to arrange for further anaesthetic if it is required.
 After the contrast medium (x-ray dye) is injected you will get a warm sensation.
-You will be awake for the procedure and you will be able to tell the nurse or radiologist if you feel any pain or are uncomfortable in any other way.
+You will be awake for the procedure and you will be able to tell the nurse or radiologist if you feel any pain or are uncomfortable in any way.